stickhandle/candy-11ty/src/site/index.md

 ---
 title: EleventyOne
-subtitle: A project scaffold for getting building with Eleventy quickly.
 layout: layouts/base.njk
 ---
+# EleventyOne

+A project scaffold for getting building with Eleventy quickly.

 ## This site is a starting point